dpgaspar/AWSCFDocs/docs/index.rst

 AWS CloudFormation Challenge for MiniClip
 =========================================

-Hello, i thought it would be a nice idea to use the excelent readthedocs and `sphinx <http://sphinx-doc.org/>`_ to write a small README to go along with the challenge.
+Hello, i thought it would be a nice idea to use the excelent `sphinx <http://sphinx-doc.org/>`_ to write a small README to go along with the challenge.